JayNakum/blog/3/BitNCrypt.md

 result = str(int.from_bytes(b_round2, sys.byteorder) ^ int.from_bytes(b_key, sys.byteorder))
 ```
 ### 4. Final Selection
 In this step, the result from the XOR is divided into 12 sections, hence the resulting password will be of length 12.
 And form each section one byte is selected.
 This selection happens using the pin.
 For example, if the pin is 940925 then from the 1st section the 9th byte will be selected then from the 2nd section 4th byte will be selected and so on.
 Each byte is then treated as a character using ascii value and the character is converted into a valid symbol that can be used in a password.
+In the C++ version of this section, I was limiting the ascii for a-z characters only and then some special characters and numbers were added later.
+However, in that version I was appending some numbers from the `pin` directly.
+Due to which the pin could be brute-forced with enough password samples.
+Now I've modified the code to give ascii character for all the printable characters directly i.e. A-Z, a-z, 0-9 and symbols.
 ```python
 sections = _divide_string(round3, 12)
 i = 0